linagora/linshare/documentation/EN/epics/drive/story-11-user-create-workgroup-inside-Drive.md

 *  All the Drive'members are added automatically to the new created workgroup with his default role to Workgroup
 *  The creator of the workgroup is wprkgroup's admin by default.
 *  I can see this action on the Drive audit and Workgroup audit.
+*  The creator of the workgroup is wprkgroup's admin by default.
+*  I can see this action on the Drive audit and Workgroup audit.

 [Back to Summary](#summary)